nathanielho/nathanielho.github.io/index.md

 # Media Technology
-Articles Media Transport & Codec Technologies
+Articles Media Transport & Codec Technologies, especially pertaining to the transition to cloud.

 - [Cloud Media Distribution Systems](./media/cloud-media-distribution.md)

 # Jetson Nano Projects
 Packing a GPU with half a Teraflop, the Nvidia Jetson Nano is the hobby SoC board for accelerated AI and video processing.
+Here's some brief information about the projects I am dabbling in.

 - [Street Analysis - Counting Cars](./jetson/countingtraffic01.md)
 - [Decoding Video with GStreamer](./jetson/decoder.md)